 Where to Stay in Chicago

 The Hotel at Midtown caters to active travelers who want to balance good food and a good time, without sacrificing fitness or their healthy lifestyle on the road.
-Located in the city’s revitalized Bucktown neighborhood, this boutique hotel property is also a full-service athletic and sports resort to help guests enjoy a full and active weekend in Chicago.
+The hotel is located in the city’s revitalized Bucktown neighborhood.
+The boutique property is also a full-service athletic and sports resort to help guests enjoy a full and active weekend in Chicago.

-Hotel guests can take advantage of all of the property’s wellness offerings, which include two pools, tennis courts, boxing gym, workout classes, cycle and yoga studios, and golf simulators.
-The new suites are spacious and simply designed with real hardwood floors and lots of natural light.
+Hotel guests can take advantage of all of the property’s wellness offerings including; two pools, tennis courts, boxing gym, workout classes, cycle and yoga studios, and golf simulators.

 Stop in for a lunch or dinner at Chromium, the in-house restaurant.
-It specializes in farm-to-table fare with lots of locally sourced produce, and many items like mayonnaise, mustard and even soft-serve ice cream made from scratch.
+It specializes in farm-to-table fare with lots of locally sourced produce.
+Many menu items like mayonnaise, mustard and even soft-serve ice cream are made from scratch.
 The food is fresh and delicious, with gluten and vegan options available, and the restaurant is very family-friendly.

 Where to go for a night out in Chicago